Conchera

-Concheras or conchas are Mexican stringed-instruments, plucked by concheros dancers.
+A conchera or concha is Mexican stringed-instrument, plucked by concheros dancers.
 The instruments were important to help preserve elements of native culture from Eurocentric-Catholic suppression.
-The instruments are used by Concheros dancers for singing at "velaciones" (nighttime rituals) and for dancing at "obligaciones" (dance obligations).
+The instruments are used by concheros dancers for singing at velaciones (nighttime rituals) and for dancing at obligaciones (dance obligations).

 Types

 The bodies of the lutes were traditionally made from a concha (armadillo shell).
 Today the bowls may be made of wood and the mandolin have a flat back.